nqd/nqd.github.io/about.md

 been working extensively in the area of IoT, communication protocol, real-time system, and web service.

-I am working at Gopay of Gojek, one of the latest fintech in Southeast Asian.
+I am working at [Gopay of Gojek](https://www.gojek.com/en/th/gopay/), one of the largest fintech company in Southeast Asian.

 At [Veriksystems](veriksystems.com), I helped customers bring the next generation of network devices to the market.
 My main role is develop, architect,